Kadam-Kshitij/LearnCpp/Readme.md

 Similarly a function is returning class object by value, but the function is actually returing int,<br>
 then implicit conversion from int to class will happen.<br>
 If explicit keyword is used, then such implicit conversions are not allowed.<br>
+explicit has meaning for constructors with only one argument.
+Or multi argument constructor with default values.<br>

 # Chapter 15 - More on classes
 ## this pointer